thehardway15/ae_dql_hybrid/README.md

 # Automated Environment DQN Learning (AE-DQL)

 A deep reinforcement learning implementation that combines Deep Q-Learning (DQL) with Algorithm Evolution (AE) for automated environment interaction and learning.
-This project focuses on training agents using both gradient-based (DQN) and evolutionary approaches to perform optimally in various Gymnasium environments, with a particular emphasis on CartPole and Atari games.
+This project features three distinct training approaches: gradient-based DQN, evolutionary optimization (AE), and a hybrid approach combining both methods.
+The implementation is tested on various Gymnasium environments, with a particular emphasis on CartPole and Atari games.

 ## Features

-- Dual learning approaches:
+- Three learning approaches:
   - Deep Q-Network (DQN) with experience replay (gradient-based learning)
   - Algorithm Evolution (AE) with population-based optimization
+  - Hybrid approach combining DQN and AE
 - Support for multiple environments (CartPole, Atari games)
 - Configurable hyperparameters and network architecture
 - Real-time training metrics and visualization